wassim-abdelnour/Turbulence-Calculator/README.md

 # Turbulence-Calculator
-Calculator of Initial Values and Boundary Conditions of K-e and k-w Turbulence Parameters
+Calculator of Initial Values and Boundary Conditions of K-e and k-w Turbulence Models